-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2021.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2022.

-- Include international students only in the category "Nonresident aliens." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+- Include international students only in the category "Nonresidents." - Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any new and persons who are new Hispanic should be reported only on the - Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races." - New guidance from IPEDS for reporting aggregate data: